Funding to Help Hawaii Businesses

 Overview

 Hawaii is fast becoming a vibrant innovation and startup hub.
 There are new organizations providing programs and events that encourage collaboration and new company formation.
 These organizations are critical in the growth of Hawaii’s tech and innovation economy.
-HTDC provides funding to support their activities to achieve its 80/80 Initiative.
+To apply for sponsorship:

 Read the required RFP first, then apply online.
 Applications should be submitted well in advance of the event.